AustinGil/presentations/make-div.md

 **Transmission Control Protocol (TCP)**: Guarantees accurate delivery.

+The first thing browsers do when connecting to the correct web server is set up a TCP connection.
+This protocol handles the transmission of all data.
+It divides large files into small chunks that are sent one by one, and also checks incoming data for errors or missing parts, re-requesting chunks when necessary.

 <v-clicks>

 Your computer and the server connect using "TCP over IP" (or TCP/IP).